siuyin/www.beyondbroadcast.com/content/post/getting-started-with-embedded-systems-programming/index.md

 ## Be prepared to learn if you want to optimise
 1. Create a mental model of the part you want to use.
- Draw and organisation chart of sorts.
+ Draw an organisation chart of sorts.
 The "CEO" is obviously the CPU but it is the Clock system that is the part's Chief Operating Officer.
 1. Draw the communications paths between the different peripherals.
-Often, but not always, the communicate over a common bus.
+Often, but not always, they communicate over a common bus.
 1. Understand how to reach each peripheral.
  Think of each peripheral as a "Department" within the organisation chart.
 These Departments